Peking Man

 Peking Man characterises the classic H. erectus anatomy.
 The skull is long and heavily fortified, featuring an inflated bar of bone circumscribing the crown, crossing along the brow ridge, over the ears, and connecting at the back of the skull; as well as a sagittal keel running across the midline.
 The bone of the skull and the long bones is extremely thickened.
 The face is protrusive (midfacial prognathism), the eye sockets are wide, the jaws are robust and chinless, the teeth are large, and the incisors are shovel-shaped.
 Brain volume ranged from 850 to 1,225 cc, for an average of just over 1,000 cc—within the range of variation for modern humans.
 The limbs are broadly anatomically comparable to those of modern humans.
 H. erectus in such northerly latitudes may have averaged roughly 150 cm in height, compared to 160 cm for more tropical populations.

 Peking Man lived in a cool, predominantly steppe, partially forested environment, alongside deer, rhinos, elephants, bison, buffalo, bears, wolves, big cats, and other animals.
-Peking Man intermittently inhabited the Zhoukoudian cave site from as far back as 800,000 years ago to as recently as 230,000 years ago, but the precise chronology is unclear.
+Peking Man fossils appear intermittently in Zhoukoudian deposits dating as far back as 800,000 years ago to as recently as 230,000 years ago, but the precise chronology is unclear.
 This spans several cold glacial and warm interglacial periods.
 The cultural complexity of Peking Man is fiercely debated.
 If Peking Man was capable of hunting (as opposed to predominantly scavenging), making clothes, and controlling fire, the population would have been well-equipped to survive frigid glacial periods.
 If not, the population would have had to retreat southward and return later.
 It is further disputed if Peking Man inhabited the cave, or was killed by giant hyenas (Pachycrocuta) and dumped there.
 Over 100,000 pieces of stone tools have been recovered from Zhoukoudian.
 Those pieces have been mainly debitage (wastage), but also include many simple choppers and flakes, and a few retouched tools such as scrapers and possibly burins.